Translations

 Dinner

-Mrs. Appalachian Irishman had worked hard on the Thanksgiving dinner items.
-The six of us ate very well.
+Mrs. Appalachian Irishman had worked hard on the Thanksgiving dinner menu.
+The six of us ate quite well.
 Thanks, dear!
-The conversation regaled in humor, family heritage, and life now.
-I'm glad that my youngest brother and his family drove the one-hour and ten minutes or so, to come DOWN (not up) here.
-(My brother still says “up,” when we are “down” from him.
-It's a decades long joke.)
+The conversation was along the lines of humor, family heritage, and current life.
+I'm glad that my youngest brother and his family drove the one-hour-and-ten-minute drive down (not up) here.
+(My brother still says “up” when we are “down” from him.
+It's a decades-long family joke.)

-I do not take photographs of food, y'all.
+I do not photograph food.
 We eat food around here.
-We do not take photographs of it, usually.
-(Well, see my lemon pie photograph.)
+We do not photograph it.
+Well, see my lemon pie photograph.

 Basketball

-The elder daughter of my youngest brother and his wife is a sophomore at Cherokee High School, in Rogersville, Tennessee.
-She is on the girls basketball team.
-The Rogersville Review, Weekend Edition (11/20-21/2021, Saturday - Sunday) included a photograph and article on the team, by Jim Beller, Sports Editor.
-(You must have a paid account to access the website.
-It ain't free.)
+The elder daughter of my youngest brother and his wife is a sophomore at Cherokee High School in Rogersville, Tennessee.
+She is on the girls' basketball team.
+The Rogersville Review, Weekend Edition (11/20-21/2021, Saturday–Sunday) included a photograph and article about the team by Jim Beller, Sports Editor.
+(You must have a paid account to access the website.)

-Ariel Ferrell, our niece, is number 32, back row, farthest to the left.
+Ariel Ferrell, our niece, is number 32.
+She is in the back row, farthest to the left.

-The following is a quote (with my editorial correct), from the article, referenced previously.
+The following is a quote (with my editorial correction) from the article referenced previously:

 Airel [Ariel] Ferrell is a new face who brings a lot of energy to the floor, Lawson said.